yugabyte/prometheus-remote-backfill/README.md

 this version of the utility has a back-off mechanism, where if the Prometheus server returns a "too many samples" error, the batch size will be halved and the operation retried.

+## promremotewrite

+This utility is not used internally to Yugabyte.
+It remains in the repo for consistency reasons but is not tested or routinely updated.
+Use at your own risk.

 ## Example

 Dump all data of `node_filesystem_free` metric for the last year, issuing a separate query for each 12hrs of data,